briankoser/sosoreads/README.md

 - friends
 - group
 - list (not sure what Listopia is, and this resource requires "extra permission" to use)
-- notifications
 - quotes (only functionality is creating quotes)
 - recommendations (user-to-user recommendations, only functionality is retrieving individual recommendation)
-- series (included in Book and Books; no interesting information that isn't there)
 - topic
-- updates
 - work